gostevehoward/confseq/README.md

 ## C++ library

-The underlying implementation is in a single-file, header-only C++ library in `src/confseq/uniform_boundaries.h`.
+The main underlying implementation is in a single-file, header-only C++ library in `src/confseq/uniform_boundaries.h`.
 The top of the file defines a simplified interface mirroring the Python interface described above.
 Below that is an object-oriented interface useful for more involved work.
 The